 As an extended stay hotel, the Residence Inn New York Manhattan/Times Square creates a home-like setting for guests with spacious, pet-friendly rooms, a full-breakfast buffet and a central location on 6th Avenue.
-Perched on the Thanksgiving parade route just steps from Bryant Park and a few blocks to Grand Central, Rockefeller Center, the Empire State Building and Times Square, the hotel is a great base for exploring Manhattan.
-The 357 rooms have a minimum of 320 square feet of space with large windows, soft bedding, separate dining areas and a kitchenette for preparing meals, plus a grocery-shopping service is available for an additional charge.
-Or, guests can dine at the on-site restaurant and bar to take in the views of the beautiful New York skyline accompanied by live music.
+Perched on the Thanksgiving parade route just steps from Bryant Park and a few blocks to Grand Central, Rockefeller Center, the Empire State Building and Times Square, this hotel is a great base for exploring Manhattan.
+The 357 rooms have a minimum of 320 square feet of space with large windows, soft bedding, separate dining areas and a kitchenette for preparing meals, plus there's a complimentary grocery-shopping service.
+Guests can also dine at the on-site restaurant and bar to take in the views of the beautiful New York skyline accompanied by live music.

 For a romantic trip to New York, the Mandarin Oriental on the Upper West Side is a beautiful, elegant hotel with fantastic views of Central Park, the skyline and the Hudson River.
 Located in the heart of Columbus Circle, couples can also watch the Thanksgiving Parade float by from floor-to-ceiling hotel room windows.
 Accommodations include cherry wood furnishings, luxurious bedding, as well as granite and marble bathroom fixtures.
 Take a dip in the window-lined pool or unwind in the Mandarin’s signature spa with a massage, renewal treatment or pedicure.
 Soak in city views from the award-winning Asiate restaurant or sip cocktails in the speakeasy-style lounge.
 Private dining and in-room spa treatments are also available.

-For a boutique-style hotel, the One Hotel Central Park has an outdoor, organic-theme throughout that provides a change of atmosphere from the brand-name hotels.
+For a boutique-style hotel, 1 Hotel Central Park has an outdoor, organic-theme throughout that provides a change of atmosphere from the brand-name hotels.
 Perched near the middle of the Macy’s Thanksgiving Day Parade route, the 229-room hotel is steps from Central Park and has fresh, natural décor (think vines along the façade, plants dangling from ceiling rafters, exposed brick walls and wood flooring).
 Bright, airy rooms feature reclaimed barn wood ceilings, spa baths with sand shower timers, hemp-blend mattresses and locally sourced in-room dining.
-The award-wining, open kitchen restaurant serves breakfast, lunch, dinner and weekend brunch.
-The hotel also offers in-room yoga, a fitness center and several lounge areas for mingling with other guests.
+The award-wining, open kitchen restaurant serves breakfast, lunch, dinner, and weekend brunch.
+The hotel also offers in-room yoga, a fitness center, and several lounge areas for mingling with other guests.

-As one of New York’s newest luxury accommodations, the 208-room, Quin Hotel is a worthwhile splurge for taking in the Thanksgiving Day Parade.
+A luxury accommodation since 2013, the 208-room, Quin Central Park By Hilton Club is a worthwhile splurge for taking in the Thanksgiving Day Parade.
 Located along the edge of Central Park on Sixth Avenue, rooms and suites at this opulent hotel feature hand-selected, sustainable materials; Swedish-designed beds; Evolve guest controls for heating, lighting, music, and cooling; Nespresso coffee machines; and elegant, spa-quality baths with glass enclosed showers.
 For the ultimate experience, opt for the 17th floor suite with wrap-around terraces.
-The Wayerfarer restaurant on the lower level serves locally grown, small batch cuisine in a chic café setting next to the street (great for watching the parade), while the second-floor bar and lounge serves hand-crafted cocktails.
+The Wayfarer restaurant on the lower level serves locally grown, small batch cuisine in a chic café setting next to the street (great for watching the parade), while the second-floor bar and lounge serves hand-crafted cocktails.